selvan25/IPL-2025-PowerBI-Dashboard/docs/Data_Model_Explanation.md

 **🗂️ Key Notes**

-Star schema is followed where possible.
+Star schema is followed where ever possible.

 Calculated columns like Over_Number, BallNumber_Faced_By_Striker are used for advanced visuals and performance KPIs.